-Herrngarten is the largest and oldest park in Darmstadt.
-It was created in the 16th century by merging three extensive gardens with several smaller gardens.
+Herrngarten is the largest and oldest park in Darmstadt, Germany.
+It was created in the 16th century by merging three big gardens with several smaller gardens.
 Its location right in the heart of the city makes it easy to reach and access.

 Here are the Top 8 Activities you can do at Herrngarten:

 1. Take a walk along the pond, relax on any benches, and enjoy nature’s beauty

 Herrngarten is a lovely garden with plenty of green space.
 It is an ideal place for a walk, a casual cycle ride or even an afternoon nap!

 Herrngarten is a historical garden.
 To learn about the history of the garden, scroll down further.
 The tomb of Landgravine Caroline, the Goethe Monument, and the memorial stone of Princess Elizabeth are some monuments that adorn the garden.